AleksanderWa/HomeBudgeter/README-TRUELAYER.md

 - `transaction_type`: Type of transaction (e.g., debit, credit)
 - `bank_connection_id`: Reference to the connected bank

+**Important:** Only expense transactions (those with a negative amount) are imported.
+Income transactions are skipped.

+## Automatic Transaction Categorization

+Transactions imported from TrueLayer are automatically categorized based on:

+1. **Transaction Description**: When a transaction has a description that matches a previously categorized transaction.
+2. **Merchant Name**: If available, the merchant name will also be used for matching.

+The system works as follows:

+- When a user manually assigns a category to a transaction, the system remembers this categorization rule.
+- Future transactions with the same description or merchant name will be automatically assigned the same category.
+- This reduces the need for repetitive manual categorization of recurring transactions.

+## Optimized Transaction Fetching

+The integration intelligently fetches only new transactions:

+1. **Smart Initial Import**: When connecting a new bank account, it checks your existing transactions to avoid importing duplicates.
+2. **Incremental Updates**: When refreshing transactions, it only fetches transactions newer than your most recent transaction.

+Benefits:
+- Reduced API calls to TrueLayer
+- Better performance with less data to process
+- Avoids duplicate transactions

 ## Limitations

 - Bank connections expire and need to be refreshed.
 The integration handles token refreshing automatically.
 - TrueLayer's API has rate limits.
 Check their documentation for details.
 - Not all banks provide the same level of transaction detail.
 Some fields might be empty for certain banks.
+- Automatic categorization works best when transaction descriptions are consistent.